The Hackney Empire will be hosting the world premiere of a brand new musical that features hits from the 1960s.

-More than 30 classic hits feature in the show and it is a must for musical fans staying in central London hotels during April.
+More than 30 classic hits feature in the show and it is a must for musical fans staying in The Montcalm London Hotels during April.

 Tickets range in price from £10 to £27.50 and are on sale now so people are advised to book as soon as possible to avoid potential disappointment.